nyirobalazs/EEG-Signal-Prediction-Toolkit/README.md

 ## Usage

-To use the project, you need to run the Training.py script.
-This script sets up and executes the training pipeline for a given model.
+To use the project, you need to run the Main.py script.
+This script sets up and executes the training pipeline for the settings that were set up in the config.json file in the settings folder.
 The script takes as input a dictionary of data segments and a training program configuration.

 **The training program configuration is a dictionary that specifies the models to train and their parameters.
 The format of the training program configuration is as follows:**